kellys-tech/READMEGenerator/output/README.md

   * kelly

 ## Installation
-  * kelly
+  * elly

 ## Usage
   * kelly

 ## License
-  * This project is distributed under the license MIT.
+  * This project is distributed under the license GNUGeneralPublicLicense.

-    By submitting a pull request to this project, you agree to license your contribution under the license MIT.
+    By submitting a pull request to this project, you agree to license your contribution under the license GNUGeneralPublicLicense.

 ## Contributions
   * kelly